Keshvadi/mpquic-on-scion-ipc/README.md

 - Accessibility (through the SCIONLab VPN option)
 - Stability (or lack thereof in some cases giving us more representative data)

-All of these machines follow the same setup and are created as vagrant machines attached to their Access Points via VPN to avoid NAT issues.
+All of these machines follow the same setup and are created attached to their Access Points via VPN to avoid NAT issues.
 Their geographical diversity allows us to replicate results gathered by related work before us.
-The instability of some of these ASes allow us to gather more accurate data as opposed to a fully static sandbox environment, while the diversity of ASes should be sufficient, that at least one should always be able to measure.
+The instability of some of these ASes allow us to gather more accurate data as opposed to a fully static sandbox environment, while the diversity of ASes should be sufficient enough, that at least one should always be able to measure.
 Each AS will run a suite of python scripts which will gather data to all 3 other ASes.
 This is done in the following way:

 1. pathdiscover_scion.py discovers paths to the 3 other ASes.
 These are saved as timestamped json files for further use by the other scripts, analysis down the line and archival purposes.